-We believe that the formation of a critical therapist involves much more than technical teachings or an intellectual process of learning; it also implies the passage through an experience of personal analysis using critical therapy that provokes a subjective transformation.
+CTI offers a four-year program that combines instruction and experiential learning with direct clinical work.
+We deeply believe that the formation of a critical therapist involves much more than technical teachings or an intellectual process of learning; it also requires the therapist to explore their own personal experiences and be open to transformation.

 - Fall Semester – 8 weeks x 2 hours = 16 hours